iggy-social/iggy-social-gae/README.md

 Also create other env vars, as listed in the `.env.example` file.

+## Server settings

+Go to `/server/utils/project.ts` and edit the values there.

 ## How to set up Google App Engine & Cloud Build

 - Create App Engine app